 To find out more about Ricepaper, check them out at: https://ricepaperthelabel.com/pages/about-us

 Seapia lives by the belief that looking good shouldn’t be at the expense of the world around us, that we can feel great in good-looking and durable swimwear without it costing the earth.

 Seapia is a brand with the welfare of the oceans at its heart, and the spirit of adventure in its soul.
 Using a fabric produced from recycled fishing nets and other post-consumer plastic waste, designed and made in Sydney and using organic packaging and sustainable products throughout the process, their hope is to leave as small a footprint on our beaches as possible.

 For more on Seapia's mission, check them out at: https://seapia.com.au/pages/sustainability

 Second Swim was established in Cairns in late 2012.
 Second Swim is passionate about the Ocean and protecting our marine life, and donate 10% of their sales to help clean the Ocean and water ways.

-Second Swim is a luxury swimwear line made from high quality Italian Lycra and recycled fabric, so our pieces will have you looking and feeling your absolute best.
+Second Swim is a luxury swimwear line made from high quality Italian Lycra and regenerated nylon, so our pieces will have you looking and feeling your absolute best.

 Every single bikini sent to you is personally looked over, gift wrapped and sent by the Creative Director and Leading Designer, Rebecca, to ensure it maintains it’s level of quality.